ppy/osu-wiki/news/2022/2022-09-09-how-zetera-became-a-medal-hunter.md

 In the years after their release, very few new Hush-Hush medals were added, and it was only in late 2016 that new ones started being released in batches as announced in [this news post](https://osu.ppy.sh/home/news/2016-08-17-new-hush-hush-medals).
 Since then, new medals have trickled in sporadically, sometimes released alongside other announcements or have simply been added entirely without warning.

-This brings us to the main character of this story: [Zetera](https://osu.ppy.sh/users/587737).
+This brings us to the main character of this story: ::Zetera::{ user-id=587737 }.
 Zetera is a 24-year-old osu! player from Germany, and according to him osu! has been a part of almost half of his life, and his join date certainly backs that up.
 In that time, he has done quite a lot for the community and described in his words as such:

 > I am an ex-moderator, on-and-off contest judge, world cup commentator and a huge beatmapping nerd.
 And, I suppose, also a medal hunter.